johnwlambert/pycolmap-wheels/README.md

 ## pycolmap Python Wheels

-This repository provides functionality to build Python wheels for COLMAP.
+This repository provides functionality to build Python wheels for [`pycolmap`](https://github.com/mihaidusmanu/pycolmap), which is a Pybind interface to COLMAP's source.

 `pycolmap` requires building COLMAP from source, and also a system-wide installation of COLMAP, along with locally building and installing `pycolmap`.
 This requires a lot of dependencies.
 This library makes installation as simple as `pip install pycolmap`.